arve0/code-lessons-template/README.md

 ### Using GitHub templates

-Alternatively, you can use GitHub's template feature with the [code-lessons-template](https://github.com/arve0/code-lessons-template).
+Alternatively, you can use GitHub's template feature with the [code-lessons-template repository](https://github.com/arve0/code-lessons-template).

 ### Running the project